cforsythe10/Boldly/backend/elixir/boldly/README.md

 `make reset-aws-db` - runs `mix ecto.drop` to delete all the tables and their associated data. *Do not run when the process is running in the background*

+## Campaign creation

+`endpoint: /api/campaigns`
+The following is an example payload to create a campaign

 ## Conversations/Messaging API instructions